avalcarcel9/mimosa/README.md

 ## Vignette

-For a full implementation of the methods please see our vignette in the Vignettes folder [here](https://github.com/avalcarcel9/mimosa/tree/master/vignettes).
+For a full implementation of the methods please see our [vignette](https://github.com/avalcarcel9/mimosa/tree/master/vignettes).